-The IRS has automatically extended the due date for filing 2019 income tax returns due on April 15, 2020, to July 15, 2020.
+The IRS has automatically extended the due date for filing of most 2019 income tax returns due through June 15, 2020, to July 15, 2020.
 In addition, any related income tax payments due April 15, 2020, regardless of amount, are postponed until July 15, 2020.
 An extension is not required to be filed under this automatic deferral.
 Returns not filed by July 15, 2020, will require an extension to be filed.

-Payment of your first quarter 2020 estimated tax due April 15th has also been moved to July 15th.
-Your second-quarter estimate payment is still due June 15th.
+Payment of your first and second quarter 2020 estimated taxes due April 15th has also been moved to July 15th.

 Many states have also announced similar relief plans in place.

 Be assured we are working diligently to complete and process your returns as quickly as we can.

 We will continue to have the following options for tax return processing:

 Electronic: You may send us your documents electronically using Sharefile (we can provide you with a link) and you may continue to sign electronically via Right Signature or by uploading your signed Form 8879 IRS e-file Signature Authorization.
 We ask that these not be emailed directly since they contain sensitive taxpayer information.
 Faxing is also an option.